blueboy90780/momos-media-scraper-assignment/README.md

 npm run dev
 ```

-This will start the application in development mode with hot reloading enabled.
+This will start the application in development mode with:
+- Hot reloading enabled for both frontend and backend
+- Detailed debug logs and error messages
+- No CPU or memory restrictions for easier debugging
+- Source maps enabled
+- Development-specific environment variables
+- Nodemon for automatic server restarts
+- Next.js development server with Fast Refresh

 #### Production Mode